Architecture

 name: contact.full_name,

-});Audit logs are an Enterprise feature (platform:audit-logs).
-On Free and Pro, logs are still written but not surfaced in the UI.
+});Viewing audit logs in the UI is gated to the Full Loop plate (platform:audit-logs).
+On lower plates, logs are still written to the table but not surfaced in the UI.

 API key security